dart-lang/site-www/src/_guides/language/effective-dart/design.md

 ### AVOID annotating types for initialized local variables.

-Function bodies in modern code tend to be short, and the types of local variables are almost always obvious and inferrable from the initializing expression.
+Function bodies in idiomatic code tend to be short, and the types of local variables are almost always obvious and inferrable from the initializing expression.
 Writing that type down is often simply visual noise.
 Instead, spend that energy choosing a great *name* for your local variable.